Cambridge-Sustainable-Computing-Lab/GreenAlgorithms4HPC/README.md

 ![example file](https://github.com/GreenAlgorithms/GreenAlgorithms4HPC/blob/main/example_files/Screenshot%20HPC%202024-08-20.png)

 ### Who is it for?
-This tool is intended for users of HPC systems to help them generate carbon footprint and energy consumption reports for their own computational workloads.
+This tool is intended for individual HPC users who want to generate carbon footprint and energy usage reports for their own computational workloads.

 > [!NOTE]
 > Looking for automated, ongoing reporting across teams or departments?